 What is the Glandon Suite?

 The Glandon Suite comprises an MDR (Metadata Repository) handing Sponsor-defined and CDISC Terminology, Biomedical Concepts, Forms and the SDTM (Study Data Tabulation) Model, Implementation Guides and Custom Domains.
-Additionally, there are tools to support the clinical research process, including a Study Builder (under testing), Define.xml (under construction) and SDTM (prototype).
+Additionally, there are tools to support the clinical research process, including a Study Workbench, with a study build and Define.xml modules.

 Why build it on CDISC Standards?